-In the time period from 6 November 2012 to 2020-12-31 Metop-A ASCAT and Metop-B ASCAT data are available.
-These two datasets are merged by applying the arithmetic average for locations, where both observations are available, otherwise either one of the two is then used.
+In the time period from 6 November 2012 to 31 December 2023 Metop-A ASCAT, Metop-B ASCAT and Metop-C ASCAT data are available.
+These datasets are merged by applying the arithmetic average for locations, where more than one observations is available, otherwise either one of the three is then used.